nina563/Pupil_lab_tracker_tutorial/README.md

 Pupil Lab provides a [real-time API](https://github.com/pupil-labs/realtime-network-api), that allows you to control the tracking device.

-You can use pip to install the library through the Opensesame console:
+To work with the package, we install it through the Opensesame console:
 ```
-pip install pupil-labs-realtime-api
+pip install -r requirements.txt
 ```

 Opensesame provides `inline_script` item.
 We will use them to add Python code to the experiment body.
 Use further code snippet in the **Prepare** phase of the `inline_script` to initialize the tracking device.